rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 # Data types
 According to Wikipedia - *"In the pursuit of knowledge, data is a collection of discrete values that convey information, describing quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted"*

-Like we store data in our brain or write it down ad a note, *computers use memory*.
-This Meory stores the data based on its type. for example, *"This car looks good"* is a String. *"10"* is a number.
-Basically in Java these data types are classified into two primary types.
+similar to human brain, **computers use memory**.
+This Memory stores the data based on its type. for example, "This car looks good" is a *String*.
+"10" is a *number*.
+Basically in Java these data types are classified into two types.

 - Primitive
 - Non Primitive